JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

 One multiplatform project can depend on another.
 To set this up, add a project-type dependency to the source set that needs it.
-If you want to use a dependency in all source sets, add it to the common one.
+If you want to use a dependency in all source sets, add it to the common source set.
 In this case, other source sets will get their versions automatically.

 <tabs group="build-script">